By Souls of Silver

 This gap that we find at certain times between society and ourselves is what makes us question our standing in society.
 Hence, it makes us question our joys, even the desire of it, at times.
 The question of being worthy eats away at us, making us succumb to these stereotypes.

 The Appreciation of “Vulnerabravery”

-In his book Belonging, Remembering Ourselves Home, Toko-pa Turner uses the term “vulnerabravery” describing bravery which is linked with being vulnerability.
+In his book Belonging, Remembering Ourselves Home, Toko-pa Turner uses the term “vulnerabravery” to describe bravery which is linked with being vulnerable.
 So, to wear your heart on a sleeve is a difficult task, but to do so is courageous.
 It about shedding our inhibitions.
 About dipping our soul in love.